MicrosoftDocs/memdocs/memdocs/autopilot/existing-devices.md

 ms.topic: how-to
 ---

-# Windows Autopilot Deployment for existing devices
+# Windows Autopilot deployment for existing devices

 **Applies to**

 - Windows 11
 - Windows 10

 Modern desktop deployment with Windows Autopilot helps you easily deploy the latest version of Windows to your existing devices.
 The apps you need for work can be automatically installed.
-Your work profile is synchronized, so you can resume working right away.
+If you manage Windows user data with OneDrive for Business, your data is synchronized, so users can resume working right away.

-This article describes how to convert existing Windows 8.1 domain-joined computers to Windows 10 or Windows 11, and joined to either Azure Active Directory (Azure AD) or Active Directory (hybrid Azure AD join) by using Windows Autopilot.
+_Windows Autopilot for existing devices_ lets you reimage and provision a Windows 8.1 device for Autopilot user-driven mode using a single, native Configuration Manager task sequence.
+The existing device can be on-premises domain-joined.
+The end result is a Windows 10 or Windows 11 device joined to either Azure Active Directory (Azure AD) or Active Directory (hybrid Azure AD join).

 Converting all targeted devices to Autopilot isn't supported for transforming a hybrid Azure AD device into an Azure AD Autopilot device.